HOUSTON - Rene Porras serves up his late mother's recipes at Porras Prontito.

-"I really hope my neighbors aren't falling for these," Cazares said.
+"I really hope my neighbors aren't falling for these," Cazares told FOX 26.

 "Being that there was a house up for sale right down the street from my mom's house, [we] took the opportunity and I'm here.
-Stayed" she added.
+Stayed," she emphasized.

 Bill Fulton, Director of Kinder Institute for Urban Research at Rice University, studies gentrification.

 "Interestingly enough, Houston is among the national leaders in gentrification," he noted.

 Fulton points out many of Houston's communities on westside of the 610 loop have been gentrified.